veler/CtrlHelpApp/Tools/CtrlHelpEditor/README.md

 1. Select `File > New`.
 Fill in the fields.
 1. When saving (`File > Save`), select the file [Shortcuts/apps.json](../../Shortcuts/apps.json).

-Finally, when your change is done, you can create a [pull request](https://github.com/veler/CtrlHelpApp/pulls) to submit your change to CtrlHelp's author.
+Finally, when your change are done, you can create a [pull request](https://github.com/veler/CtrlHelpApp/pulls) to submit your change to CtrlHelp's author.